Skip to contents

 tr = 1

 Next, we retrieve the un-normalized count data from the Seurat object, filter low abundance genes and remove genes that are uninformative2.
 The output of this function is a list with the first element being the processed matrix and the second the list of genes in that matrix after filtering.
 We will skip the later for this tutorial.
-Missing values in the processed matrix of gene counts are denoted as NA.
+Zero-counts in the processed matrix are denoted as NA.

 oar_data <- oar_preprocess_data(